-a.
-The Executive Director of the Office of Rulemaking (ARM-1) (or designee), a full-time or permanent part-time employee appointed in accordance with agency procedures, will serve as the ARAC Designated Federal Officer (DFO).

-- b.
-The DFO (or designee) will: - 1) Ensure advisory committee activities comply with FACA, the FACA Final Rule, agency administrative procedures, and any other applicable laws and regulations; - 2) Approve or call all meetings of ARAC and subcommittees, as applicable, and determine where they are to be held; - 3) Formulate and approve an agenda for each ARAC meeting, in consultation with the ARAC Chairperson; - 4) Attend all advisory committee and subcommittee meetings for their duration; - 5) Fulfill the requirements under § 10(b) of FACA (codified at 5 U.S.C.
-1009(b)); - 6) Notify all ARAC members of the time, place, and agenda for ARAC meetings; - 7) Chair any meeting when directed to do so by the Secretary of Transportation, through the FAA Administrator; - 8) Maintain information on advisory committee activities and provide such information to the public, as applicable; - 9) Adjourn any ARAC meetings when the DFO determines it to be in the public interest; and - 10) Ensure advisory committee members and subcommittee members, as applicable, receive the appropriate training (e.g., FACA overview, ethics training) for efficient operation and compliance with FACA and the FACA Final Rule. - 9.
+- a.
+The Executive Director of the Office of Rulemaking (ARM-1) (or designee), a full-time or permanent part-time employee appointed in accordance with agency procedures, will serve as the ARAC Designated Federal Officer (DFO). - b.
+The DFO (or designee) will: - (1) Ensure compliance with FACA and any other applicable laws and regulations; - (2) Call and attend all meetings of ARAC and subcommittees, as applicable, and determine where they are to be held; - (3) Formulate and approve an agenda for each ARAC meeting, in consultation with the ARAC Chairperson; - (4) Notify all ARAC members of the time, place, and agenda for ARAC meetings; - (5) Chair meetings when directed to do so by the Secretary of Transportation, through the FAA Administrator; - (6) Maintain all files and records; and - (7) Adjourn any ARAC meetings when doing so would be in the public interest. - 9.
 Estimated Number and Frequency of Meetings.
-ARAC estimates meeting three times annually to manage administrative issues and address FAA-assigned tasks.
-Each meeting of ARAC will be open to the public, except as provided under Section 10(d) of FACA, as implemented by 41 CFR part 102-3.
-Unless otherwise required by law or approved by the Secretary, all meetings will be held virtually (or in a hybrid forum that does not require additional use of Federal funds). - 10.
+ARAC estimates meeting three times annually to address FAA-assigned tasks.
+Each meeting of ARAC will be open to the public, except as provided under Section 10(d) of FACA, as implemented by 41 CFR part 102-3. - 10.
 Duration.
-Continuing, subject to renewal every 2 years. - 11.
+Continuing, subject to renewal every two (2) years. - 11.
 Termination.
-This charter terminates 2 years after its effective date, unless renewed in accordance with FACA and other applicable requirements.
+This charter terminates two (2) years after its effective date unless renewed in accordance with FACA and other applicable requirements.